TCAT Covington/Ripley/Newbern Trimester Safety Plan

 - Routine cleaning will occur daily and after all student interactions in skill/lab areas.

-- All faculty and staff members must adhere to proper social distancing guidelines.
+- All faculty and staff members are encouraged to adhere to proper social distancing guidelines.

-- All faculty and staff members must adhere to proper hand washing/sanitizing guidelines.
+- All faculty and staff members are encouraged to adhere to proper hand washing/sanitizing guidelines.

-- Personal protective equipment (PPE) will be worn by all faculty and staff members.
+- Personal protective equipment (PPE) are recommended to be worn by all faculty and staff members.

-- Faculty, staff, and students must wear their own mask.
+- Faculty, staff, and students are recommended to wear their own mask.
 Each institution will maintain a supply of disposable masks and gloves for use.

 What does this look like?

-- Assigned seating will be developed, maintained, and regularly monitored by each instructor.
+Assigned seating can be developed, maintained, and regularly monitored by each instructor.

-- As masks cannot be properly worn while eating or drinking, breaks will be given so students can comfortably eat and/or drink.
-Breaks will be held either outside or in personal zones (such as vehicles, etc.).
+Taking necessary precautions when eating or drinking, breaks will be given so students can comfortably eat and/or drink.
+Breaks will be held either outside or in personal zones

 COVID-19 Notifications and Responses